 Ten Best FreeTime Unlimited Apps to use without Wifi:

-1. XtraMath App: I wanted to be sure to show you this math game (there is also a money game that they like).
+1. XtraMath App: Our daughter uses this one for her school math class (her homework is to use it twice a week.).
+So, I wanted to be sure to show you this math game (there is also a money game that they like).
 This is a free math program that allows them to practice the different operations and helps with their speed/fluency: addition, subtraction, multiplication, and division.

 2. Sago Mini Road Trip – Help Jinja plan, pack and go on her road trip.